Withdrawal of Support for Mac 10.6 (Snow Leopard)

 What will happen if I call your support team?

 We will, of course, help you if you need to migrate your TaxCalc software to a newer computer.
-Unfortunately, though, we will be unable to assist if you continue to run TaxCalc on Mac OS 10.6.
+Unfortunately, though, we will be unable to assist if you wish to run TaxCalc on Mac OS 10.6.

 You can find out more about moving your software and data to a new computer (whether to a new PC or Mac) in our Knowledge Base article How do I move to a new computer, including to a different operating system?